PBRjr/obsidian-eberron-notes/Campaign Notes-merged.md

 - There was an attack at Morgrave University.
 Clues point towards CotSF involvement

 Moment 4: *Meeting the Master Artificer*
-- Aeren d'Cannith's workshop is filled with mechs and machinery.
+- [[Aeren d'Cannith]]'s workshop is filled with mechs and machinery.
 Aeren is happy to accommodate guests, and will offer his home to the Party whenever they need a place to rest.
 - He tells of his curiosity of the Warforged and his suspicions of House Cannith.
-- He wants to [[Aeren d'Cannith|hire]] the party for a long-term mission: To investigate the origin of the modern warforged.
+- He wants to [[Aeren d'Cannith#Group Patron|hire]] the party for a long-term mission: To investigate the origin of the modern warforged.
 - He wants the party to investigate Yelena and Norbit's old workshop to search for clues about the schematics.

 Session End: *Lets get a pint.*